axr/website/README.md

 Website
 =======
 This repository is the place where we edit the development version of the AXR website.
-The devlopment version is automatically pulled and built on dev.axr.vg.
+The development version gets automatically deployed to dev.axr.vg when some new changes are made to it.
 When a milestone is hit, the release is deployed to http://axr.vg.

 File an issue
 =============
-We are more than welcome to file any issue you find with the website here: https://github.com/axr/website/issues.
+You are more than welcome to file any issue you find with the website at https://github.com/axr/website/issues.
 A voluteer will answer as soon as possible.